joshnicholas/blog/words/why-cant-you-draw.md

 ---
-title: Why can't you draw?
+title: Why can"t you draw?
 date: 2020-08-16
 ---